bazyliszek/methAI/README.md

 Takes the following arguments:
 -i Input folder where the superfolders of the jhu files to be processed can be found.

 -s Controls how the training, validation, and testing sets are divided.
-Expects text in the form "a\:b\:c" or "a\:b" where a is the training set, b is validation and c is testing.
+Expects text in the form "a\: b\: c" or "a\:b" where a is the training set, b is validation and c is testing.
 If testing is omitted then it is assumed to be 1-(a+b)

 -r random seed (used to ensure the same patients get sorted into the testing, training, and validation sets each time)